MoralisWeb3/streams-beta/README.md

 The body contains the data you are interested in.
 Logs is in array containing raw events and stream information such as tag and the streamId.
-The body also contains a chainId, internal transactions, the abis and a confirmed field that indicates if the block is confirmed.
+The body also contains a chainId, the blocknumber, internal transactions, the abis and a confirmed field that indicates if the block is confirmed.

 ```json
 {